Skip to main content

 Find the River for You

 Whitewater rapids are rated Class I-V. Class I is kid friendly, mild, and doable on a duckie.
-The other end of the spectrum isn’t quite as inviting for first-timers.
-Class V rapids are the highest class legally allowed for commercial trips–imagine extreme drops and roaring rapids that require absolutely all of your paddling power and technical know-how.
+The other end of the spectrum isn’t quite as inviting for first timers.
+Class V rapids are the highest class legally allowed for commercial trips–imagine extreme drops and roaring rapids that require absolutely all your paddling power and technical know-how.

 Most rafters tend to choose something right in the middle with Class II-IV rapids, which you’ll find on the Lower New River or the Lower Gauley River.
 You’ll find challenge, thrill, and adrenaline here without the physical and mental demands of Class V rapids on the Gauley River, which is better suited for experienced rafters.